Aelandris is designed around the concept of roleplaying-first (RPF). This means

 any reason.

-* Follow the rules of improv.
+* Follow the guidelines of improv.
 Try to "Yes and..." things that other players

 bring to the scene, and avoid shutting others down outright.